rssed

 I hadnโ€™t gone to the first Web 2.0 Conference in October 2004, but I monitored it from afar.
 I was intrigued by the potential start of a new movement [...]

 Marc Andreessen, bare feet and all, on the cover of TIME magazine in Feb 1996.
-When I was planning the book that turned into Bubble Blog, Marc Andrees [...]
+At the beginning of 2004, Netscape founder Marc Andreessen was doing ju [...]

 In-between trying to get linked to by an A-Lister in the blogosphere, I inadvertently turned myself into a journalist.
 In March 2004, I interviewed Ma [...]